-I plead with you, when you dream about your future, whether you are 8 or 18 or 38 or 80, dream Hebrews 13:13, "Let us go out to Him outside the camp, bearing His reproach."
+I plead with you, when you dream about your future, whether you are eight or eighteen or thirty-eight or eighty, dream Hebrews 13:13, “Let us go out to him outside the camp, bearing his reproach.”

 Shortly before their deaths on Palm Beach they sang this hymn.
 Elliot writes,

 At the close of their prayers the five men sang one of their favorite hymns, “We Rest on Thee,” to the stirring tune of “Finlandia.”
 Jim and Ed had sung this hymn since college days and knew the verses by heart.
 On the last verse their voices rang out with deep conviction.

 We rest on Thee, our Shield and our Defender,